 Galaxy works with customers from the design and prototype phase of a project all the way through large production runs.
 With low minimum order requirements and engineering design services available, Galaxy is ready to meet specific overmolded cable assembly needs.

 The Galaxy Differentiator for Overmolded or Injection Molded Cable Assemblies

 At its core, Galaxy is a company that has extensive wire and cable expertise.
-That expertise allows Galaxy to look at a customer’s drawing or specification sheet and identify areas of significant cost savings with regards to the wire or cable selection to be used in an overmolded cable assembly.
-Having a complete understanding of the many different types of wire and cable compounds available, Galaxy’s engineers can properly assist in finding the right overmold compound that will work for a specific application.
-Making certain that the completed overmold assembly will work as designed – both electronically and mechanically – requires a full understanding of the physical environment as well as the intended use of the end product.
+That expertise allows Galaxy to look at a customer’s drawing or specification sheet and identify areas of significant cost savings with regards to the wire or cable selection to be used in an overmolded, injection molded or molded cable assembly.
+Having a complete understanding of the many different types of wire and cable compounds available, Galaxy’s engineers can properly assist in finding the right overmold or mold compound that will work for a specific application.
+Making certain that the completed overmolded or molded assembly will work as designed – both electronically and mechanically – requires a full understanding of the physical environment as well as the intended use of the end product.
 With all these factors in mind, Galaxy can help in choosing the correct compounds that are necessary.

-Galaxy has ability to offer a broad range of overmolded cable assemblies to customers.
-From standard cord sets and extension cords to unique connectors that need to be overmolded for a specific application, Galaxy has the experience and resources to help.
+Galaxy has ability to offer a broad range of overmolded cable assemblies and molded cable assemblies to customers.
+From standard cord sets and extension cords to unique connectors that need to be made for a specific application, Galaxy has the experience and resources to help.
 Galaxy’s Quality Control Department has the experience and testing equipment to perform both physical and electrical testing to ensure that products are manufactured correctly and function as designed.

 - Polyvinyl Chloride (PVC)